-· All shortlisted finalist entries will be allocated 3 complimentary ticket invitations to attend the Award Ceremony.
-Additional tickets may be requested subject to availability, following the announcement of the finalist shortlist in January 2017.
+- All shortlisted finalist entries will be allocated three complimentary ticket invitations to attend the Award Ceremony.
+Additional tickets may be requested subject to availability, following the announcement of the finalist shortlist in January 2019.

-· All nominees may be asked to contribute to Award Organisers (Partners) websites and other materials in respect of their activities nominated for
+- All nominees may be asked to contribute to award organisers' or partners' websites and other materials in respect of their activities nominated for an Award.

-· We expect to recognise NHS, Local Authority, Academic, Partner/3rd Party/3rd Sector staff representative at all levels of seniority.
+- We expect to recognise NHS, local authority, academic, partner, third party or third sector staff representative at all levels of seniority.

-· The judging process will look at both the reach and significance of innovation, collaboration, engagement and evaluation in innovation/
+- The judging process will look at both the reach and significance of innovation, collaboration, engagement and evaluation in innovation/research activities.

-In addition to this the panel will be looking for:
+In addition to this the judges will be looking for:

 - The benefits of the submission to an organisation, researcher/team, stakeholders or target audience which should be clear and evidence-based whenever possible.